 We are looking for sponsors to support the team in developing our search and rescue robot (USAR).
 If you would like to sponsor us, please do not hesitate to contact us.
 Alternatively if you would like to know more, you can read our Sponsorship and Information pack here.

 Additionally, do not forget to check out the team's progress on social media!

 Warwick Mobile Robotics (WMR) is an on-going group research project carried out by a team of Master’s level engineering students at the University of Warwick.
-This project is jointly run by the School of Engineering and Warwick Manufacturing Group (WMG).
+This project is jointly run by the School of Engineering and WMG.
 Since 2008, WMR research teams have been helping to make advances in robotic systems in the Urban Search and Rescure (USAR) field.

-This year the WMR team was formed of a multi-disciplinary team consisitng of mechcanical, automotive, electrical and systems engineers.
+This year the WMR team was formed of a multi-disciplinary team consisitng of mechcanical, manufacturing, electrical and software engineers.

 USAR robots are designed to locate survivors in hazardous environments, such as earthquake disaster zones, thus removing emergency service personnel from danger.

-The overarching project goal is to design and manufacture a fully functioning USAR robot with the capabilities to be able to compete in international Search and Rescue competitions across the globe.
+The overarching project goal is to continue the design and manufacture of a fully functioning USAR robot to advance research of Search and Rescue systems in disaster environments.

 Our Project Aims and Objectives